Rearrangements during slow compression of a jammed two-dimensional emulsion: Experimental methods

 After the sample chamber is filled, it is placed on a microscope for imaging with a $5\times$ objective lens.
 A 1280 $\times$ 1024 pixel image is recorded every 30 seconds with a camera mounted on the microscope for 100 minutes.
 The field of view is 6.07 $\times$ 4.85 ${\textup{mm}}^2$ and is comprised of over 300 droplets.
 We track the trajectories of all the droplets using standard techniques \cite{crocker96,chen12}.
 Our particle position uncertainty is $\pm 2.4$~$\mu$m.
+Given that we need to see the entire droplet outline to successfully analyze its center of mass and shape, we do not track droplets which overlap the edges of the images.
+The number of droplets tracked is $\sim 170$ at the start of the experiment and as the sample evaporates and droplets are pressed together, the number rises to $\sim 230$ by the end of the experiment.